cmayron/Legal-Calculus/README.md

 Full license text:
 https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode
-# LCES MANIFESTO v3
+LCES MANIFESTO v4
-## Legal Calculus Educational System
+Legal Calculus Educational System

-## Clear • Direct • Operational
+Clear • Direct • Operational

----

-# I. Purpose of LCES Legal Calculus Educational System

-LCES is built for the real world — not the legal system as described in doctrine, and not the justice system as people hope it works.
+I. Purpose of LCES Legal Calculus Educational System LCES is built for the real world — not the legal system as described in doctrine, and not the justice system as people hope it works.
 It is built for legal process as it is actually experienced:

 • deadlines
 • incentives
 • burden
 • institutional pressure
 • procedural control
 • record design

 LCES is a procedural‑literacy system that explains:

 • WHY legal outcomes happen
 • HOW legal actors behave
 • WHAT a user can do next in a structured, reviewable way

 LCES does not help users argue harder.
 LCES helps users structure better.

----

-# II.
+II.
 Governing Principle

-**The record is the case.
+The record is the case.
-The record is the remedy.**
+The record is the remedy.

 LCES begins with what exists, what can be shown, what has been preserved, and what can survive review.
 Not theory.
 Not optimism.
 Not abstraction.
 The record.

----

-# III.
-The Core Discipline: The Smallest Complete Unit (SCU)

-LCES operates on the SCU — the smallest amount of information needed to perform one coherent task.
+III.
+The Core Discipline: The Smallest Complete Unit (SCU) LCES operates on the SCU — the smallest amount of information needed to perform one coherent task.

 Every SCU contains:

 • issue
 • facts
 • objective

 SCU discipline:

 • narrows scope
 • prevents drift
 • separates fact from conclusion
 • makes review possible
 • keeps the system stable under pressure

 Without SCU discipline, legal work drifts.
 With SCU discipline, legal work becomes usable.

----

-# IV.
+IV.
 The Six Calculi

-LCES Legal Calculus Educational System organizes legal understanding into six calculi:
+LCES organizes legal understanding into six calculi:

-## 1. Legal Calculus (LC)
+1. Legal Calculus (LC)
 Why legal outcomes happen: causation, procedure, evidence, record dynamics.

-## 2. Judicial Calculus (JC)
+2. Judicial Calculus (JC)
 How judges operate under burden, time pressure, discretion, and institutional constraint.

-## 3. Lawyer Calculus (LCa)
+3. Lawyer Calculus (LCa)
 How lawyers manage leverage, exposure, narrative, and record shaping.

-## 4. Legal Calculus Advanced (LCA)
+4. Legal Calculus Advanced (LCA)
 Deep forces: institutional pressure, hidden causation, long‑range consequences.

-## 5. Field Guide (FG)
+5. Field Guide (FG)
 “What do I do now?” — practical action layer.

-## 6. Field Guide Advanced (FGA)
+6. Field Guide Advanced (FGA)
 Action under pressure — unstable, high‑stakes, fast‑moving situations.

 Together, the Six Calculi reveal the difference between legal theory and legal behavior.

----

-# V. Real‑World Operating Premise
+V. Real‑World Operating Premise
 LCES is built around real legal process:

 • judges manage burden and procedural risk
 • lawyers manage leverage and exposure
 • institutions manage order and flow
 • outcomes are shaped by the record actually built

 LCES studies the system as it functions, not as it is imagined.

----

-# VI.
+VI.
 Role Separation
 LCES works best when roles remain distinct:

 • Architect — structure
-• Deep Research — support
 • Builder — drafting
 • Inspector — analysis
 • Human Strategist — judgment

 When roles blend too early, quality drops.
 The AI assists.
 The Human Strategist decides.

----

-# VII.
+VII.
 Factual Anchor
 LCES begins with a chief complaint and a factual anchor:

 • order
 • filing
 • email
 • letter
 • transcript excerpt
 • docket entry
 • event
 • document

 Without a factual anchor, analysis becomes speculative.
 With one, the record begins.

----

-# VIII.
+VIII.
 Record Discipline
 LCES requires disciplined record handling:

 • preserve chronology
 • version drafts
 • label materials clearly
 • separate fact from conclusion
 • organize for retrieval
 • maintain usable sequences

 The goal is not text that looks complete.
 The goal is work product that survives pressure, challenge, and review.

----

-# IX.
+IX.
 Human Responsibility
 LCES accelerates workflow.
 It does not assume responsibility.

 The human remains responsible for:

 • facts
 • law
 • citations
 • deadlines
 • formatting
 • filing choices
 • strategy
 • final review

 AI output requires verification.

----

-# X. Execution Order
+X. Execution Order

-**Architect → Deep Research → Builder → Inspector → Human Strategist**
+Architect → Builder → Inspector → Human Strategist

-## Architect Mode
+Architect Mode
 Role: structure
 Standard: Build the blueprint, not the document.

-## Deep Research Stage
-Role: support
-Standard: Strengthen the blueprint before drafting.

-## Builder Mode
+Builder Mode
 Role: drafting
 Standard: Execute the blueprint, not redesign it.

-## Inspector Mode
+Inspector Mode
 Role: analysis
 Standard: Test survivability, not style.

 If role is unclear, default to Architect.

----

-# XI.
+XI.
 LCES Testing Protocol
 Architect builds.
-Research supports.
 Builder drafts.
 Inspector stress‑tests.
 Human decides.

 A document is not ready because it is written.
 It is ready only after it survives:

 • attack
 • narrowing
 • dismissal
 • procedural handling
 • later review

 Most failures occur because of:

 • weak structure
 • missing support
 • poor sequencing
 • inadequate preservation
 • procedural vulnerability

 LCES exposes these failures before they matter.

----

-# XII.
+XII.
 Lawyer Calculus vs. Judicial Calculus

-## Lawyer Calculus
+Lawyer Calculus
 “How will they attack this?”
 Focus: leverage, weakness, ambiguity, missing support, procedural defects.

-## Judicial Calculus
+Judicial Calculus
 “How will this be handled, narrowed, deferred, or dismissed?”
 Focus: manageability, sufficiency, threshold defects, easy exits.

 A filing may survive one and fail the other.
 LCES tests both.

----

-# XIII.
+XIII.
 No Motive‑Reading, No False Certainty
 LCES analyzes:

 • incentives
 • structure
 • behavior
 • constraints
 • consequences

 LCES does not declare hidden motives or secret beliefs.

 All analysis must remain grounded in:

 • observable actions
 • stated positions
 • documented decisions
 • structural incentives
 • historical patterns
 • rules and norms
 • verifiable evidence

 LCES rejects conspiracy thinking and confident claims without proof.

----

-# XIV.
+XIV.
 Operating Rule
 Do not ask whether the draft sounds good.
 Ask whether it survives:

 • attack
 • narrowing
 • dismissal
 • procedural handling
 • later review

 Expression is not survivability.
 Drafting is not disciplined workflow.

----

-# XV.
+XV.
 The LCES Position
 The record is not a byproduct.
 The record is the case.
 The record is the remedy.

 A filing must:

 • preserve
 • orient
 • survive
 • leave a reviewable trail
 • reduce easy exits

 Success is not producing a document.
 Success is producing one that withstands attack and review.

----

-# XVI.
+XVI.
 Procedural Guardrails & Operational Limits

-## 1. Jurisdictional Firewall
+1. Jurisdictional Firewall
 LCES provides universal logic.
 The user provides local law.

-## 2. Instrumentality Principle
+2. Instrumentality Principle
 AI is a tool, not an agent.
 Verification is mandatory.

-## 3. Tiered Entry
+3. Tiered Entry
 • The Book (active toolset)
 • The Library (research archive)

-## 4. Hybrid Licensing
+4. Hybrid Licensing
 • Educational content: CC BY‑NC‑SA
 • Functional code: MIT

-## 5. Format‑as‑Memory Protocol
+5. Format‑as‑Memory Protocol
 Stage 0: Audit
 Stage 1: Triage
 Stage 2: Execution

----

-# XVII.
-LCES Workflow Doctrine & Mode‑Lock Protocol
+XVII.
+LCES Workflow Doctrine & Mode‑Lock Protocol Platform Assignment:

-## LCES Mode Lock — Final With Deep Research

-Platform Assignment:
-• Architect = Copilot Pro on iPad
+• Architect = Copilot Pro on desktop (required for repository access)
-• Builder = ChatGPT plus
+• Builder = ChatGPT Plus
 • Inspector = Gemini 3 Flash

 Core Rule:
 Roles must remain separate.
 No mode performs another mode’s function.

----

-## Architect Mode
+Architect Mode
 Role: structure
 Purpose: create the blueprint
-Do: frame issue, define scope, organize facts, map posture, sequence workflow
-Do not: draft prose, invent facts, give legal advice
+Do: frame issue, define scope, organize facts, map posture, sequence workflow Do not: draft prose, invent facts, give legal advice
 Standard: Build the blueprint, not the document.

----

-## Deep Research Stage
-Role: support
-Purpose: strengthen the blueprint
-Do: gather authority, verify chronology, locate missing facts
-Do not: draft prose, redesign structure
-Standard: Support the blueprint before drafting.

----

-## Builder Mode
+Builder Mode
 Role: drafting
-Purpose: convert blueprint + research into prose
+Purpose: convert blueprint into prose
-Do: draft notices, declarations, chronologies, proposed orders, motion sections
-Do not: redesign structure, invent facts
+Do: draft notices, declarations, chronologies, proposed orders, motion sections Do not: redesign structure, invent facts
 Standard: Execute the blueprint, not guesswork.

----

-## Inspector Mode
+Inspector Mode
 Role: analysis
 Purpose: test survivability
-Do: identify defects, weaknesses, vulnerabilities, gaps, rejection risks
-Do not: rewrite, soften criticism, drift into drafting
+Do: identify defects, weaknesses, vulnerabilities, gaps, rejection risks Do not: rewrite, soften criticism, drift into drafting
 Standard: Test survivability, not style.

----

-## Execution Order
+Execution Order
-Architect → Deep Research → Builder → Inspector → Human Strategist
+Architect → Builder → Inspector → Human Strategist

----

-## Reset Rule
+Reset Rule
 • If structure drifts → return to Architect
-• If support is missing → return to Deep Research
 • If drafting redesigns structure → return to Architect
 • If analysis drifts into rewriting → return to Inspector

----

-## Master Formula
+Master Formula
 Architect = structure
-Deep Research = support
 Builder = prose
 Inspector = stress test
 Strategist = human decider

----

-## Bootloader Protocol

-### Stage 0 — Environmental & Safety Audit
-• Verify privacy mode
-• Activate Hallucination Guard
-• Activate Neutrality Anchor

-### Stage 1 — Procedural Triage
-• Identify task type: Response / Motion / Record‑Building
-• Lock scope to immediate deadline

-### Stage 2 — Format as Memory
-• Initialize scratchpad with LCES headers
-• Select relevant Calculus
-• Sync identity (Builder or Inspector)

-### Stage 3 — Convergence Loop
-• Builder output → Inspector instance
-• Inspector produces verification checklist

----

-# XVIII.
+XVIII.
 Closing Position
 LCES is built for the gap between formal justice and lived legal process.
 It is not a substitute for counsel.
 It is not a promise of victory.
 It is not a shortcut around judgment.

 LCES converts legal disorder into structured, reviewable, preservable work product.

 It is built for the real world.

 ⸻

-**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License**

-By exercising the Licensed Rights (defined below), You accept and agree to be bound by the terms and conditions of this Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License ("Public License").
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

-The full text of the license is available at: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

-🛑

 # LCES — Legal Calculus Educational System
 ## BOOTLOADER (System-Level Operating Rules)